Two ways to fix the Amazon High Pricing Errors that drive every FBA seller insane.

 The dreaded “High Pricing Error” is annoying, impossible to explain, and challenging to fix.
 That’s what this article is about.

-Why do these happen?
+Why do high pricing errors happen?

 First of all, you’re not doing anything wrong.

 Honestly, its incredibly creepy and “Big Brother.”
-Why is
+Why is Amazon telling us how to price the products we sell?

 My theory on why “high pricing errors” exist